easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20190514
+## established start, stop, and linop separately
+everything was done with *exeInitPosScript.m* and *controlDemoLMwIAW.slx*

+tested with linop is/isn't origin and start/stop different poses

+added frame viz representations at origin and TCP. the one at origin (not moving) was darker

+test log: `linop = [t_x, t_y, t_z, r_z, r_y, r_x];`

+- to have non-zeros in all joints, we changed `r_z`. with everything else sets to 0, `r_z` could range from - 0.1 to + 0.3 with step of 0.1. - 0.2 and + 0.4 led to strange IK solutions. + 0.5 broke the assembly.
+0.3 (rad) is around 17 degree

+- after a closer look, it's not the problem of IK but of simulation. if TAU was initiated at, say - 0.3, directly, TAU went into "singularity". however, if it initiated somewhere else and moved to - 0.3, everything was fine, proving IK is correct.
+TODO: more reliable initiate process or some limits on passive (spherical) joints. initiation is used in static torque computation and start the simulation

 # 20190513
 although I tried to keep track of everything, the project is still a mess